ropensci-archive/roweb2/content/technotes/2018-12-03-restez-release.md

 db_create()
 ```

 This will add all of the downloaded files to the database.
 It will take a while to complete.
-When it finishes, we can then
+When it finishes, we can then identify our *Escherichia* phage sequences!
-query the database!

 ### Querying